annaguo-bios/annaguo-bios.github.io/_posts/2023-09-01-parallel-job.md

 We want to execute the `task.R` script for different sample sizes: 250, 500, 1000, 2000, and 4000.
 For each sample size, we intend to run `task.R` 1000 times by setting seeds from 1 to 1000.

-For computational efficiency, we aim to run the $5\times 100$0 jobs in **parallel**.
+For computational efficiency, we aim to run the $5\times 1000$ jobs in **parallel**.
 To achieve this, first create a `.txt` file that contains all the jobs with the following R code.
+For reproducibility, I'd like to write the following code in a file called `write_job.R`.
+We now have three files in folder

+{% include figure.html path="assets/img/paralleljobs/writejob.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 ```R
 # sample size